samis-dv/docker/README.md

 We'll want to use them if we are building our own custom project images as they are ready to accept code from their `ONBUILD` stages.

 Dockerfiles inheriting from this base images allows us to add our own extension/hooks and/or install more extensions to PHP.

-> Think about these as the "extendable" images.

 ### FQIN